MAE776569/cool-compiler/README.md

 Ahmed Mahmoud

 # Main Parts
-The Lexer, The Parser, Semantic Analysis, Code Generation (in three address code).
+The Lexer, The Parser, Code Generation (in three address code).

 # Part 1: The Lexer
 Lexical Analyzer Generator is <a href="https://github.com/antlr/antlr4">antlr4</a> and implementation in Java.